“Yowww,” cried The Doctor and jumped back

 said.
 He asked about Gordo and was told that he was snoring, which had

-inside, and outside the perception filter was in place again so any observer
+the perception filter was in place again so any observer would only have

-had to deal with next before he could think about leaving.
-He very carefully
+with next before he could think about leaving.
+He very carefully piloted

-piloted the TARDIS upwards about ten feet, then turned a dial that turned
+the TARDIS upwards about ten feet, then turned a dial that turned the

-the underside of it into a powerful gravitational force.
-Moondust rose
+underside of it into a powerful gravitational force.
+Moondust rose up

 off.
 The dust fell again and settled smoothly and there was no trace of